Guide to Grid View

 Using the view switcher at the top-left of the table, you can easily switch between views you’ve created.

-Tip 💡: Using your keyboard shortcut, Shift + Enter on grid view to move to the field below.
+Tip 💡: Using your keyboard shortcut, Shift + Enter to move to the row below.

 To delete a grid view, click the view menu button (…) and then select ‘Delete view’ at the bottom of the dropdown menu that appears.